cairis-platform/cairis/docs/usergoals.rst

 CAIRIS supports the specification, modelling, and validation of user goal models.
 These models are based on a subset of the `Goal-oriented Requirements Language (GRL) <https://en.wikipedia.org/wiki/Goal-oriented_Requirements_Language>`_ : a language for modelling intentional relationships between goals.

-There are several reasons why you might find working with user goals in CAIRIS useful.
+There are several reasons why you might find working with user goals useful.

 * Expressing persona data using user goals can help elicit intentional relationships that support or refute aspects of a persona’s behaviour.
 * Agent-oriented goal modelling language are popular in Requirements Engineering, making a user goal model a potential vehicle for interchange between RE methods, techniques, and tools.